-- To Study materials is always important, for any application, satellites. - To introduce various methods available for characterization of materials specifically addresses that and educators must have working familiarity. - To provide an introduction to materials characterization and - To discuss different types of characterization techniques - To introduce the students to the principles of optical diffraction and various spectroscopic techniques Introduction - To understand the materials characterization and available
+- To Study materials is always important, for any application, including fabrication of satellites. - To introduce various methods available for characterizing the materials.
+The characterization of materials specifically addresses that portfolio with which researchers and educators must have working familiarity. - To provide an introduction to materials characterization and its importance - To discuss different types of characterization techniques and their uses. - To introduce the students to the principles of optical and electron microscopy, X-ray diffraction and various spectroscopic techniques Introduction: - To understand the materials characterization and available techniques

-- 1. The students are exposed with X-ray, thermal, microscopic, and electrical methods of characterization. - 2.
+- 1. The students will get exposure with X-ray, thermal, microscopic, and electrical methods of characterization. - 2.
 Understand and describe the fundamental principles behind the methods of characterization which are included in the curriculum - 3.
 Analyze, interpret and present observations from the different methods. - 4.
 Evaluate the uncertainty of observations and results from the different methods. - 5.
 A thorough understanding of the history of materials science with basic understanding of metals, binary alloys, magnetic materials, dielectric materials and polymers - 6.
 Concept of phase, phase diagram, phase boundaries, Invariant points and reactions leading to the understanding of the material synthesis and dependence of properties on thermodynamic parameters - 7.
 Understanding nucleation, growth and phase transformation kinetics